A moderate walking tour along an ancient thoroughfare through central Japan.

 We now start one of the alternative routes of the old highway through this area, avoiding the easier riverside way, which is now overlaid by a busy modern road.
 Instead, we take the original route of the Nakasendo Way.
 Over three to four hours, it gradually takes us higher and higher through quiet farming hamlets until a final ascent through a forest to Ne-no-Ue Pass.
 At many points along our climb, we see the remains of the extensive narrow-gauge logging railway system that reached far into the mountains of the Kiso Valley in the early 20th century.

 From the pass, it is a steep, hour-long descent to Nojiri, from where a 40-minute rail journey takes us to Kiso-Fukushima, that has been the principal town in the valley since the Edo Period.
-Our centrally located, modern inn has a welcome attraction: its own onsen hot spring baths to relax in before dinner, which is yet another multi-course meal.
+Our centrally located, traditional inn has a welcome attraction: its own onsen hot spring baths to relax in before dinner, which is yet another multi-course meal.

 For those who do not wish to walk the full distance today, onward travel can be made by train from Nagiso to Kiso-Fukushima.